Eastern Montana History

 Eastern Montana Ranch and Land Values

 Eastern Montana land values have seen substantial increases in the last couple of decades.
 I believe the land values still have quite a ways to go.
 Part of this is the remoteness of Eastern Montana.
 There are no major airports close by and so you have to be trying to come to Eastern Montana to get there.
 While that has been a detriment to values in the past, I believe at some point that becomes a strength in our crazy world we live in now.
-Another factor is that the land has been valued strictly on agricultural basis and at some point as more and more people discover the unique beauty and abundant wildlife there will have to be a recreational input in the value of Eastern Montana land.
+Another factor is that the land has been valued strictly on an agricultural basis and at some point, as more and more people discover the unique beauty and abundant wildlife there will have to be a recreational input in the value of Eastern Montana land.
 We have seen big buyers come into Eastern Montana in the last 10 years with people like the Wilkes Brothers purchasing several ranches.
 They now own well in excess of 300,000 acres of Eastern Montana ranches.

 If you are looking at buying or selling a ranch in Eastern Montana or in Montana, in general, I would love to help you either maximize sale price with a good solid plan or buy the right piece of land that we can then improve and increase the value of.
 I can be contacted here.